Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Formation Aware Strategies

-\textbf{Sensor Assignment:} For each spatial candidate position, we generate two distinct UAV-sensor configurations: one equipped with a camera sensor and another with a LiDAR sensor.
-This explicit incorporation of sensor heterogeneity doubles our candidate set size but enables optimal sensor modality selection based on information contribution and hardware constraints.
+Sensor Assignment: For each candidate position, we generate two configurations---one camera and one LiDAR---which doubles the candidate set but enables optimal modality selection under information and hardware constraints.

-\textbf{View Direction:} We analytically determine the optimal yaw orientation $\theta_i$ by aligning the sensor's optical axis directly toward the target.
-This geometric constraint maximizes perceptual quality while reducing the search space dimensionality, as the yaw angle becomes a deterministic function of the relative position between UAV and target rather than an independent optimization variable.
+View Direction: The yaw $\theta_i$ is set by aligning the sensor's optical axis toward the target, making it a deterministic function of the relative position rather than an independent variable, which reduces the search dimensionality.

 Algorithm~\ref{Alg1} summarizes the complete greedy selection procedure.
-The algorithm terminates when the maximum utility gain $G(v_t)$ falls below a predefined threshold $\rho$, indicating that additional UAVs no longer justify their associated communication and hardware costs.
-This termination criterion, combined with the submodular property of our objective function, guarantees a $(1-1/e)$-approximation to the optimal solution while maintaining computational efficiency through linear complexity $\mathcal{O}(|{V}|)$, making it suitable for real-time swarm configuration in time-critical SAR operations.
+The algorithm terminates when the maximum utility gain $G(v_t)$ falls below a predefined threshold $\rho$, indicating that the inclusion of additional UAVs no longer offsets their associated communication and hardware costs.
+This termination criterion, together with the submodular property of the objective function, guarantees a $(1-1/e)$-approximation to the optimal solution.

+More importantly, the computational complexity of this procedure is rigorously bounded by $\mathcal{O}(M|V|)$, where $M$ denotes the final number of selected UAVs and $|V|$ is the size of the discrete candidate set.
+In each of the $M$ iterations, the algorithm evaluates the marginal gain for the remaining candidate allocations.
+Given that the practical swarm size $M$ is typically small, the algorithm effectively scales linearly with the search space size.
+This manageable linear complexity makes the proposed greedy strategy well suited for real-time onboard execution on resource-constrained UAV platforms in time-critical SAR tasks.